mhzawadi/Home-Assistant-Bus-Stop-Times/readme.md

 - endpoint: what county to get bus times from
 - stop: What stop to get from, this can be left out and added to the URL
   - e.g. `https://<your domain>/arrivals.php?stop=4600WIA10816`
+- lines: This is a comma separated array of lines, this can be left out and added to the URL
+  - e.g. `https://<your domain>/arrivals.php?stop=4600WIA10816&lines=272,271`

 ## Integration into Home Assistant